ilanasufrin/HuffPost-Tech-Jobs/HuffPost-Engineer-MachineLearning.md

 * Minimum of 5 years of actively building products in the areas of Machine Learning, NLP or large scale data mining
 * Experience with Agile Development
 * Experience with MySQL, Unix, NoSQL databases and Open Source Software
-* Strong background in building machine learning tools in Java, Scala, Python, R or similar langauages
+* Strong background in building machine learning tools in Java, C++, Scala, Python, R or similar languages
 * Sense of humor
 * Strong interest in journalism, media, or any of the liberal arts